-The Annual Meeting of San Antonio Hills Inc. will be held on Wednesday, Feburary 21, 2018 at the Los Altos Golf and Country Club.
+The Annual Meeting of San Antonio Hills Inc. will be held on Wednesday February 12, 2020, at the Los Altos Golf and Country Club.
 Meeting will begin at 7:30pm.
+Beginning at 7:00 PM residents can sign in and enjoy coffee and conversation with neighbors.
+Please go to 2020 annual newsletter for information on the meeting.

 At the most recent San Antonio Hills Association meeting, the LAND (Los Altans for Neighborly Development) group gave a presentation.
 They asked local residents to consider joining LAND (Los Altans for Neighborly Development) to be kept informed about local developments.